Table of Contents

 If you cook with butter, it may get overcooked and burned.
 If you overcook butter while boiling to make ghee, butter gets burned faster because the butter’s burning point is lower than ghee.

-Clarified butter or ghee is a type of butter that contains just pure butterfat.
+Clarified butter, or ghee, is a type of butter that contains just butterfat.
 As ghee has a higher smoke point than butter, it is best to choose ghee over butter for preparing food that requires high-temperature cooking.
-It adds to the common question about whether butter burns faster than ghee.
+This raises the common question about whether butter burns faster than ghee.

 Stability at High Temperatures: